n8n-io/n8n-docs/docs/integrations/builtin/credentials/discourse.md

  ## Supported authentication methods

- - API Key
+ - API key

 ## Related resources

 Refer to [Discourse's API documentation](https://docs.discourse.org/){:target=_blank .external-link} for more information about the service.

-## Using API Key
+## Using API key

 To configure this credential, you'll need:

 - The **URL** of your Discourse instance, for example `https://community.n8n.io`
-- An **API Key**
-- A **Username**

-Create an API key through the Discourse admin panel.
+- An **API Key**: Create an API key through the Discourse admin panel.
 Refer to the [Discourse create and configure an API key documentation](https://meta.discourse.org/t/create-and-configure-an-api-key/230124){:target=_blank .external-link} for instructions on creating an API key and specifying a username.
+- A **Username**: Use your own name, `system`, or another user.

 Refer to the Authentication section of the [Discourse API documentation](https://docs.discourse.org/){:target=_blank .external-link} for examples.

-For the **Username**, you can use your own name, `system`, or another user.